DareData/lp-pytorch-fundamentals/00_tensors/README.md

 After this lesson, you should have a good understanding of how to use PyTorch's Tensors and how to perform operations on them.

+Now, you can move on to the next lesson, where you'll learn about the PyTorch workflow and how to build a simple linear regression model.
+After that lesson, there's going to be an <ins>assignment</ins> where you can apply what you've learned in the first two lessons.

 ## Extra Resources

 If you want to deepen your knowledge on Tensors, check out the [PyTorch documentation](https://pytorch.org/docs/stable/tensors.html).